radiantearth/stac-api-spec/item-search/examples.md

 ### Single Collection example

-This example shows how you can request Items from a single collection from the `search` endpoint, without having to using OGC API - Features.
+This example shows how you can request Item objects from a single collection from the `search` endpoint, without having to using
+OGC API - Features.
 It requests 100 results in `mycollection` that is in New Zealand at anytime on January 1st, 2019:

 ```json